meetrais/api-to-mcp-server/README.md

 - `uv` package manager installed ([installation guide](https://github.com/astral-sh/uv))
 - AWS CLI installed and configured with valid credentials
 - AWS account with appropriate IAM permissions
+- An MCP server endpoint on AWS (e.g., Amazon Bedrock AgentCore, API Gateway, Lambda Function URL)
 - Docker Desktop (optional, for containerized deployment)

 ### Installation

+The MCP Proxy for AWS can be used in two ways:
+1. **As a proxy** - Bridge between MCP clients and AWS MCP servers (covered in this guide)
+2. **As a library** - Programmatic integration with AI frameworks like LangChain, LlamaIndex, Strands Agents (see [repository documentation](https://github.com/aws/mcp-proxy-for-aws))

 **Option 1: Using PyPI (Recommended)**
 ```bash